-After a judgement is obtained, Courts do not order persons to pay the Judgment.
+After a judgment is obtained, Courts do not order persons to pay the Judgment.
 It is just entered.
-Thus, judgement creditors must pursue post-judgment collection efforts to discovery where the judgment debtor has money.
+Thus, judgment creditors must pursue post-judgment collection efforts to discover where the judgment debtor has money.
 The following is a list of documents typically requested, via something called a Request to Produce in Aid of Execution:

 1. All books, records, logs, journals, checkbooks, canceled checks, notes, statements, or any other documents reflecting deposits, withdrawals and balance of any checking account, savings account, certificate of deposit, money market account, mutual fund account, credit card account or line of credit in which you have or have had any interest, whether individually or with third parties.